bocoup/web-platform-contribution-guide/src/skills.rst

 The default template typically asks for steps to reproduce, on the assumption that the bug report needs reproduction and debugging of the browser to understand what the actual bug is.
 For bugs asking to implement a specification change, it might not always add clarity with reproduction steps.
-If you have a specification issue that explains the problem, and a pull request (PR) for a proposed specification change and a PR for a web-platform-tests test case, then the browser bug can often just briefly explain the problem and then link to the relevant specification issue and the PRs.
+If you have a specification issue that explains the problem, and a pull request (PR) for a proposed specification change and a PR for a web-platform-tests test case, then the browser bug can often briefly explain the problem and then link to the relevant specification issue and the PRs.

 Make sure to write a clear summary of the bug.
-The summary should briefly but clearly say what the bug is.
+Briefly but clearly say what the bug is.

 Here are some good examples: